Ma Haide: Shanghai

-On August 3, 1933, Hatem with colleagues, Lazar Katz and Robert Levinson, boarded a ship in Trieste that took him to several ports in Asia, including Singapore and Hong Kong.
+On August 3, 1933, Hatem and two colleagues, Lazar Katz and Robert Levinson, boarded a ship in Trieste that took him to several ports in Asia including Singapore and Hong Kong.
 On September 5, the three young American doctors landed in Shanghai.

-Hatem set up the practice in Shanghai, and changed his name to Ma Hai-te (Ma Haide).
-As he came to know Shanghai and its inequalities, he also came to know three people who shaped the ideas he used to interpret what he saw: the well known journalist, Agnes Smedley, the New Zealand activist Rewi Alley, and the presiding figure among left-wing sympathizers, Soong Ching-ling, the widow of Sun Yat-sen. Rewi Alley was to be his friend and mentor for the next five decades, Mme.
+Hatem set up practice in Shanghai and changed his name to Ma Hai-te (Ma Haide).
+As he came to know Shanghai and its inequalities, he also came to know three people who shaped the ideas he used to interpret what he saw: the well known journalist Agnes Smedley, the New Zealand activist Rewi Alley, and the presiding figure among left-wing sympathizers, Soong Ching-ling, the widow of Sun Yat-sen. Rewi Alley was to be his friend and mentor for the next five decades, Mme.
 Soong was to provide key introductions, and Smedley, who heard of Hatem by reading one of his pamphlets on public health, introduced him to Liu Ding.
 Liu, a liaison for the Chinese Communist Party (CCP), was described as a "young Red engineer" who awakened Hatem's heart.

 By 1936, disgusted by the corruption of Shanghai and alarmed by the world drift towards fascism, he decided that he would either go to Spain to support the Republican government or join the communist movement in Northeast China.
 He closed his practice and, with the help of the earlier established CCP contacts, was smuggled across Kuomintang lines to provide medical service to Mao Zedong's troops.

 Yan'an

 In the summer of 1936, Ma travelled to the CCP headquarters at Bao'an (present-day Zhidan), temporary capital of the CCP-controlled Shaanxi-Gansu-Ningxia Border Region.
 He was accompanied by the pioneering American journalist Edgar Snow.
 At Hatem's request, he was not explicitly mentioned in the first edition of Snow's famous book, Red Star Over China.
 He is there anonymously as a Western-trained doctor who had examined Mao and determined he was not dying of some mysterious disease, which was the rumor at the time.

 As the war with Japan started in earnest in 1937, Ma Haide sent requests to Soong Ching-ling, Agnes Smedley, and other notables to organize recruitment of foreign medical personnel for the communists' troops fighting the Japanese armies in northern China.
 He was among those meeting Norman Bethune when Bethune arrived to Yan'an in late March 1938, and was instrumental in helping Bethune get started at his task of organizing medical services for the front and the region.

-He was present at Yan'an, when the Dixie Mission, an American civilian and military group, arrived in July 1944.
+He was present at Yan'an when the Dixie Mission, an American civilian and military group, arrived in July 1944.
 Ma was a source of surprise and comfort for many of the Americans when they met the American born physician.
 Many accounts of the mission make reference to Haide.
 Known commonly to the group as "Doc Ma," Ma periodically assisted Major Melvin Casberg in studies of the state of medical treatment in the CCP-controlled territories.